-- Valley to Valley Trail Study: Staff will assist VDOT as a local liaison for developing the Valley to Valley Trail Study which is being undertaken by VDOT and Michael Baker International.
-Staff will attend stakeholder meetings and webinars, assist with communications between member localities and Michael Baker International, and will help coordinate and staff two public input meetings. - Update to the 2012 Bikeway Plan: Staff will work on updating the Bikeway Plan within the context of the TPO's multimodal centers/districts and systems-approach to planning.
+- Update to the 2012 Bikeway Plan: Staff began work on this item in FY21 and will continue to work on updating the Bikeway Plan within the context of the TPO's multimodal centers/districts and systems-approach to planning.
 The update will gather public input by considering citizen's socioeconomics to gauge interest in bicycle transportation for meeting daily needs, their related values, and define regional goals for bicycle transportation.
 In addition, the plan will reflect on challenges to greater citizen use of bicycle transportation and strategies for increasing the number of trips made by bicycle.
-Updated maps will show all bicycle accommodations and regional priorities for physical improvements and complement the existing pedestrian, greenway, and transit plans.

-Bicycle/Pedestrian On-Road Counts: Staff will continue monitoring on-road bicycle and pedestrian trips by conducting field work to maintain on-road counters, downloading data and relocating counters as needed, managing, analyzing and mapping data, evaluating the program's value, and seeking options to improve the program.

-- Greenway User Counts: Staff will continue monitoring greenway usage; the number and location of count sites will reflect data needed to support understanding use of the region's transportation system.
+Updated maps will show all bicycle accommodations and regional priorities for physical improvements and complement the existing pedestrian, greenway, and transit plans. - Bicycle/Pedestrian On-Road Counts: Staff will continue monitoring on-road bicycle and pedestrian trips by conducting field work to maintain on-road counters, downloading data and relocating counters as needed, managing, analyzing and mapping data, developing StreetLight InSight analyses, evaluating the program's value, and seeking options to improve the program. - Greenway User Counts: Staff will continue monitoring greenway usage; the number and location of count sites will reflect data needed to support understanding use of the region's transportation system.
 This task will include field work to maintain counters, download data, and relocate counters as needed as well as to manage, analyze, and map data. - Regional Bicycle & Pedestrian Committee: Staff will continue to manage the Regional Bicycle & Pedestrian Committee, facilitate approximately five meetings, and support activities related to urban transportation planning. - Maintenance and Development of bicycle/pedestrian/greenway shapefiles and maps: Staff will develop new or update existing bicycle- or pedestrian-related GIS shapefiles and regional transportation planning maps as improvements are made to the regional bicycle/pedestrian network.